JerryI/wljs-docs/docs/frontend/Reference/Decorations/MakeBoxes.md

 - [EventObject](frontend/Reference/Misc/Events.md#`EventObject`)
 - many more

 All graphics and interactive objects are running on WLJS interpreter, which is browser'a minimal Wolfram Language interpreter running on Javascript.
 It draws graphics, handles users interaction via JS.
-To explicitly run an expression on browser's side you need to apply [CreateFrontEndObject](frontend/Reference/Frontend%20Objects/CreateFrontEndObject.md).
-This is done automatically using [MakeBoxes](frontend/Reference/Decorations/MakeBoxes.md)
+To explicitly run an expression on browser's side you need to apply [CreateFrontEndObject](frontend/Reference/Frontend%20Objects/CreateFrontEndObject.md) or use [ViewBox](frontend/Reference/Decorations/ViewBox.md).
+This can be done automatically using [MakeBoxes](frontend/Reference/Decorations/MakeBoxes.md)

 for example
 ```mathematica